MSCoreLab/BYU-MS-Core-Automative-Proteomics-Tools/tutorials/FA_Workflow_Tutorial/FA_Workflow_Tutorial.md

 ![Database tab](./screenshots/Step_15.png)

+### Step 16: Add decoy sequences

-Step 16: After adding your FASTA file, you should see it listed in the database path.
+After adding your FASTA file, you should see it listed in the database path.
 You also need to click **Add decoys** to generate decoy sequences.

 ⚠️ **Important:** Decoy sequences are essential for false discovery rate (FDR) calculation.
 Always add decoys before running the analysis.

 ![FASTA file added](./screenshots/Step_16.png)

+### Step 17: Run the analysis

-Step 17: Navigate to the **Run** tab.
+Navigate to the **Run** tab.
 Click **Browse** to select your output directory where results will be saved.
 Make sure you have sufficient disk space (at least 3x your raw data size).
 Then click the **Run** button to start processing your data.

 ⏱️ **Expected time:** Processing typically takes 30-120 minutes depending on the number of files and your computer specifications.

 ![Run tab](./screenshots/Step_17.png)

+### Step 18: Confirm file conversion

-Step 18: Before the run starts, a pop-up window may appear asking you to convert the .raw files to .mzML files.
+Before the run starts, a pop-up window may appear asking you to convert the .raw files to .mzML files.
 Click **Yes** to proceed.
 Fragpipe will automatically handle the conversion using MSConvert.

 ![Raw file conversion prompt](./screenshots/Step_18.png)

+### Step 19: Monitor the processing

-Step 19: After clicking Run, you should see log messages appearing in the console area.
+After clicking Run, you should see log messages appearing in the console area.
 This indicates that the processing has started.
 You can monitor the progress of your run here.
 The process will go through several stages including file conversion, database searching, and quantification.

 ![Processing log messages](./screenshots/Step_19.png)

+### Step 20: Troubleshooting errors (if needed)

-Step 20: If at any point during the run you see an error message like this, your run has been aborted.
+If at any point during the run you see an error message like this, your run has been aborted.

 ![Error message example](./screenshots/Step_20.png)